 Badami, located 418 km from Hyderabad, is famous for its amazing cave temples and other historic sites.
 These are the ruins of the Chalukya dynasty who ruled over south India from 6th -12th century.
 Here, you can visit the Badami Fort, Bhootnath Temple and the gorgeous Buddhist rock-cut cave temples.

 Distance from Hyderabad: 418 km

 Madredumalli and Rampachodavaram are both known for their amazing waterfalls.
 Located 430 km from Hyderabad, here you can see the Jaltaringini Waterfalls, Swarnadhara, Amruthadhara Waterfalls and Rampa Waterfalls which are all fed by the waters of the Godavari River.
 It’s best to visit in the monsoon to see the waterfalls in full force.

 Distance from Hyderabad: 430 km

 24. Horsley Hills

-The amazing landscapes at Horsley Hills are filled with lush green forests and majestic mountains.
+The amazing landscapes at Horsley Hills are filled with lush green forests and majestic mountains which makes it an excellent candidate for road trips from Hyderabad.
 This popular weekend destination is located 528 km from Hyderabad.
 You can visit the Talakona Waterfalls and the nearby Koundinya Wildlife Sanctuary, as well as various temples, and the Rishi Valley School.

 Distance from Hyderabad: 528 km